iceburned/Cit-Cat/README.md

 NB: Because site has too much css and js, if something not render correctly try with command:<br>
 python manage.py runserver --insecure<br>
-also...there is no database, you can use default (sqlite3), but uncomment it from settings and run: python manage.py makemigrations and after that python manage.py migrate.
+also...there is no database, you can use default (sqlite3), but uncomment it from settings and run:
+'python manage.py makemigrations' and after that 'python manage.py migrate'.